diasdmhub/scripts/dnsperftest/README.md

 ## DEFAULT DNS LIST

 - [X] The list is based on the [**AdGuard DNS providers list**](https://adguard-dns.io/kb/general/dns-providers).
-- [X] It is leaning toward, but not exclusive to, private providers.
 - [X] **It is recommended that you change this list to reflect your preferred providers.**

 | IPv4 DNS Provider | IP 1 | IP 2 | Filter* | Log* |